 Applicants are required to provide written assurance of their proposed cost share contributions in their Full Applications.

-Upon selection for award negotiations, Applicants are required to provide additional information and documentation regarding their cost share contributions.
-Please refer to Appendix B of the FOA for guidance on the requisite cost share information and documentation.
+Upon selection for award negotiations, applicants are required to provide additional information and documentation regarding their cost share contributions.
+Please refer to Appendix A of the FOA.